jetmartin/responsive-lazy-loader/README.md

 <noscript><style type="text/css" media="all">img[data-src] { display: none; }</style></noscript>
 ```

-Always use the "desktop" as default values because almost all the modern devices browser support mediaqueries detections.
-This is not the case of old desktop browsers as old IE so the current mediaquery will always be the "defaults" one.
-Even on old browser the display will be recognized and the appropriate image will be loaded anyway.
+Always use the "desktop" as default value because almost all modern device browsers support mediaqueries detections.
+This is not the case for old desktop browsers, such as old IE, so the current mediaquery will always be the "defaults" one.
+Even in an old browser, the display will be recognized and the appropriate image will load anyway.

 ###Tip

 The height auto is not displayed the same way on all the browsers.
-To prevent the image height to update on image load (text moving effect in some browsers), the image heights has to be managed in CSS according to the site layout.
+To prevent the image height to change on an image load (text moving effect in some browsers), the image height has to be managed in CSS according to the site layout.

-If all the images do not necessary have the same ratio (as 16/9 or 4/3).
-You can use the onImageShow callback function for custom actions.
+If all the images do not necessary have the same ratio (as 16/9 or 4/3), you can use the onImageShow callback function for custom actions.

 ##How to configure

-You can add arguments on the function call or owerride the defaults.
+You can add arguments on the function call or override the defaults.

 ```javascript
 $("img[data-src]").responsivelazyloader({